juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 If you want to leave it up to the consumer which part of the data should be retrieved, a reference to the OpenApi description of the connected REST Api as "endpointDocumentation" may be supplied.
 This is useful, for example, if the connected API is a generic Linked Data platform.
-The consumer can then pass request parameters when retrieving data, which are automatically resolved by the Dataspace Connector to the provider backend.
+The consumer can then pass request parameters when retrieving data, which are automatically resolved at the Dataspace Connector to the provider backend.

 ---